zzonyo/trust-docs-test/source/index.html.md

 Field               | Data Type | Description
 ---------           | --------- | -----------
-currency            | string    | The currency of this balance balance             | string    | The balance in the main currency unit
+currency            | string    | The currency of this balance balance             | string    | The total balance in the main currency unit including all balance and frozen banlance

 ## Transfer Asset between Parent and Sub Account